-The Company then analysed its business activities based on the information collected by the unit managers and by top management, who in view of their positions have the broadest and deepest understanding of operations in their sectors.
+The Company then analysed its business activities on the basis of the information collected by the unit managers and by top management, who in view of their positions have the broadest and deepest understanding of operations in their sectors.

-More specifically, the activities at risk within the business processes were identified based on a preliminary analysis of:
+More specifically, the activities at risk within the business processes were identified on the basis of a preliminary analysis of:

-- the Business Plan; - the shareholders' agreements; - the articles of association; - the Service Contract and the Performance Contract; - the Company organisation chart, which highlights hierarchical and functional reporting lines; - the resolutions and reports of the management and oversight bodies; - the body of company rules (i.e. organisational procedures and guidelines) and the control system in general; - the system of powers and responsibilities; - the recommendations in the Confindustria Guidelines; - the "history" of the Company, i.e. the prejudicial events that have affected the Company in the past.
+- the Company organisation chart, which highlights hierarchical and functional reporting lines; - the Company's organisational manual, which defines the organisation of the Company in terms of its organisational structure, missions, responsibilities and assigned duties; - the resolutions and reports of the management and oversight bodies; - the body of company rules (i.e. organisational procedures and guidelines) and the control system in general; - the system of powers and responsibilities; - the recommendations in the Confindustria Guidelines; - the recommendations in the Corporate Governance Code of Borsa Italiana; - the "history" of the Company, i.e. the prejudicial events that have affected the Company in the past.

-The Company does not conduct business with third parties who do not intend to align their conduct with the principles of the Code of Ethics, the Anti-Corruption Code and the Model.
+The Company does not conduct business with third parties who do not intend to align their conduct with the principles of the Code of Ethics, nor does it continue such relationships with anyone who violates these principles.
+Accordingly, the heads of corporate units who enter into and manage business relationships with the latter are required to inform them of the adoption of the Code of Ethics and to ensure that the principles contained therein are accepted and applied.